Updated July 6th, 2020

 Unfortunately, that is not the case – and in most situations, you might not even get true full market value for your car.

 This is more common than you think.
+More than 5 million vehicles are totaled each year.

 The good news is, as you continue reading, you’ll better understand how your company determines the value of your car.

 Note: The average vehicle can depreciate from 17% to 30% in the first year according to NADA.
 Some depreciate up to 38%.
 When you are attempting to negotiate with an insurer after a total loss claim you are likely to find out your vehicle is not worth as what you expect.
+Having GAP insurance can insure that you will be able to pay off your loan even if your insurance company says your car is worth less.

 The definition of fair market value is when a buyer or seller can agree on a price.

-After you’ve been involved in an accident, an adjuster from your carrier will determine the damage to your car.
+After you’ve been involved in an accident, an insurance adjuster from your carrier will determine the damage to your car.

 If the adjuster deems the car to be totaled, a value must then be assigned to the car.